|

 Abbey Farm, Stickley Field.

-Abbey Farm was located near to Ellowes Hall, and accessed by long farm tracks from
+Abbey Farm was located near Ellowes Hall, and accessed by long farm tracks from

 Cotwall End Road and another from Moden Hill.

-Mentioned in 1851 as an 'Old Abbey' which was occupied by William Elwell, a stone mason
+Mentioned in 1851 as an 'Old Abbey'; it was occupied by William Elwell, a stone mason and his family.

-In the 1901 Census, the Farm was occupied by Charles Harvey, his occupation was- "Carter on Farm", his wife was described as a "Poultry Woman".
-The farm could have pre-dated the Ellowes, and the possibility of connections with Dudley Priory, thus given the name, however nothing conclusive found.
+In the 1901 census, the farm was occupied by Charles Harvey, (occupation: 'Carter on Farm'); his wife was described as a 'Poultry Woman'.
+The farm may have pre‑dated the Ellowes and might have connections with Dudley Priory, which could explain the name.
+However, nothing conclusive was found.

 Abbey Farm is not to be confused with the Abbey Farm in Gornal Wood.